 - Extensive Study program

-All students participating in the OGR Undergraduate Scholars or Extensive Study programs will be part of a top lab team led by one of many renowned scientists at Washington University School of Medicine.
-All students will give oral presentations of their research findings at the end of their respective programs.
+All students participating in the OGR Undergraduate Scholars or Extensive Study programs will take part in cutting-edge research as part of an independent research team in a lab at the Washington University School of Medicine.
+All students will give oral presentations on their research findings as part of a Closing Symposium at the end of their respective programs.

-The programs provide very competitive summer stipends and postbaccalaureate salaries.
+All OGR programs provide competitive summer stipends and post-baccalaureate salaries.
 For summer students, on-campus housing and travel to the program are provided.

-Undergraduate Scholars must be a sophomore, junior, or senior at a four-year institution at the time of entry into the program.
+Undergraduate Scholars must be a sophomore, junior, or senior at a four-year institution at the time of program entry.

-Extensive Study scholars must have completed a BS within two years of application.
+Extensive Study scholars must have completed a BS within two years of the application.

 Requirements for both programs: